FlorianPruemer/brick_sort/privacy-policy.md

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Brick Sort.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Clean Lean Submarine.